Examples of how to use quota sampling to advocate diversity and inclusion

 As part of another example, step into the shoes of a clothing brand owner who wants to see how she can serve her customers better.

-Using quota sampling, you can conduct online focus groups with an equal percentage of clients who identify with straight, and plus size wear.
+Using quotas, you can conduct online focus groups with an equal percentage of clients who identify with straight and plus-size wear.

 The responses you harness from the group in question can be evaluated against those given by people who shop for straight sizes.
-Comparing input from both categories can help you understand how to create products for plus size customers that provide the same ease of access as is granted to a straight size clientele.
+Comparing input from both categories can help you understand how to create products for plus-size customers that provide the same ease of access granted to a straight-size clientele.

 Market research constitutes raw stones that are refined into a smooth road to roaring business success.
-Yet, when entrepreneurs are busy addressing the growth of their company on several fronts, they may not have the time to carry out time-consuming studies in line with such research.
+Yet, when entrepreneurs are busy addressing their company’s growth on several fronts, they may not have the time to carry out time-consuming studies in line with such research.

-This is where quota sampling enters the picture and saves the day by helping you benefit from quick and convenient investigations.
+This is where this targeted sample tactic enters the picture and performs well by helping you benefit from quick and convenient investigations.

 Sometimes, in the absence of an easily accessible and organized sampling frame or a way to identify your whole target population, this technique may be the only resort you have to get some insights into your brand.

 There is always a potential for researcher bias, nonresponse bias, and other sampling error however, the quota sample process while based in convenience sampling methods is considered more reliable than other non-probability sample methods.

 A market research panel provider can also help guide you with sampling options you may not have thought of as well.